-"When Love is my only defense, I are invincible."
+"When Love is my only defense, I am invincible."

-For more information about handling grief, healing emotions and deep emotional transformation with Jon Terrell, M.A., L.M.T., contact him using the form below or the Google Voice app.
-Jon leads Grief and Loss retreats and Breaking Free of the Old Story retreats in western Massachusetts, the Catskills and California.
+For more information about handling grief, healing emotions and deep emotional transformation with Jon Terrell, M.A., contact him using the form below.
+Jon leads Grief and Loss retreats and Breaking Free of the Old Story retreats in western Massachusetts and in upstate New York.
 Jon is a psychotherapist, energy healer and meditation teacher.
 He has a private practice in New York City and Northampton, Massachusetts.

 Awakenment Wellness Home Page

 "I came to the retreat to learn how to cope with the sudden loss of my beautiful wife of 35 years who passed away suddenly in late August.
 It seemed impossible to go through life now without the love, joy, fulfillment and laughter that we shared.
 It was a beautiful union!

 Jon, you, the group and the process helped me realize and believe that I can give love, be loved, have joy and be happy again.
 I could not imagine any such possibility before the weekend and before we started our journey.
 Exchanging stories and getting to know everyone opened up my heart and drew me closer to them.

 It is such an overwhelming feeling to receive and give the love and support we all need so desperately.
 There were tears not only for sorrow but as we went along, I think they became tears for hope and optimism.

 Being back in the real world for a few days now, I can truly say that I miss the group!
 I still feel the intensity of the weekend which often makes me well up with emotion and makes me miss everyone even more.

 Although I still have much pain, after we all hugged and kissed goodbye on Sunday afternoon, I left with hope and a vision of better times.